Chart Color Schemes

 Eastlakes demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 Both young and old age cohorts show low prevalence of common health conditions.

-Approximately 55% of the total population (~3,438 people) have private health cover, compared to 59.9% across Greater Sydney.
-The most common medical conditions are arthritis and mental health issues, impacting 7.5% and 6.1% of residents respectively.
-72.7% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-Working-age residents have notably healthy outcomes with low chronic condition prevalence.
-The area has 20.0% of residents aged 65 and over (1,254 people), higher than the 15.4% in Greater Sydney.
+The rate of private health cover is approximately 55% of the total population, which is around 3,448 people, compared to 59.9% across Greater Sydney.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 7.5% and 6.1% of residents respectively.
+Approximately 72.7% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents show notably healthy outcomes with low chronic condition prevalence.
+The area has 20.1% of residents aged 65 and over, which totals around 1,264 people, higher than the 15.5% in Greater Sydney.
 Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health